rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 Use `bundle show [gemname]` to see where a bundled gem is installed.
 (master) fakey@mazikeen:~/git/metasploit-framework$
 ````

+From that point on, you'll want to occasionally run `bundle install` whenever the `Gemfile` changes (`msfupdate` does this automatically).

+You do *not* want to run `bundle update` by itself, ever, unless you are very serious about updating every Gem in your gemset to some unknown bleeding-edge version.

 ## Start Metasploit

 Now that you have a source checkout of Metasploit and you have all your prerequisite components from apt, rvm, and bundler, you should be able to run it straight from your git clone with `./msfconsole -L`: